lupyuen/lupyuen.github.io/src/rust4.md

   [(More about __`llvm-abiname`__)](https://lupyuen.github.io/articles/rust#custom-rust-target-for-bl602)

-Once Again: Here's how we splice the Two Predefined Targets to create our Custom Target __`riscv32gc`__...
+Once Again: Here's how we splice the Two Built-In Targets to create our Custom Target __`riscv32gc`__...

 <span style="font-size:80%">